Clara Alonso (actress): 2012–2016: "Violetta" success and international breakout

-2017 to present
+2017 to 2018

 For several days in early February 2017, Alonso filmed the short movie, "Insane Love", directed by Italian filmmaker, Eitan Pitigliani, in Rome, Italy.
 In late July 2017, she travelled to Rome to begin filming the Italian comedy movie, "Il Tuttofare".
 Production ended in early September 2017.
 The film was released in Italy on April 19, 2018.
 Later that year, Alonso was cast in the Spanish web mini-series, "In the Mood"; the program's first season consisted of four episodes and premiered on YouTube on August 30, 2017.

 In early March 2018, Alonso filmed a small role in the Spanish drama movie, "@buelos", in Madrid.
 The film is expected to be released in Spanish cinemas in November 2018.
 She was also cast in the Spanish one act play, "La memoria", which ran for 15 minutes showings in Madrid in late April for several days.

 In May 2018, it was announced that Alonso had been cast in a role in the upcoming Argentine crime television series, "Campanas en la noche".
 The show, which is slated to have 80 episodes began production in late May in Buenos Aires and Villa La Angostura.
 Filming ended in late November 2018.
 The program will premiere on Telefe in Argentina on 14 January 2019.

-In 2021, Alonso portrayed present-day Caterina Sharp in the Disney+ original Entrelazados (Intertwined).
+2021 to present

+In 2021, Alonso portrayed the present-day "Caterina Sharp" character in the Disney+ original Entrelazados (Intertwined).
+The series filmed 2 seasons on location in Buenos Aires between 2021 and 2022.
+The role marked Alonso's return to Disney Latin America after an eight-year absence.
+In 2022, she was cast in the Uruguayan drama, Milgona, and later appeared in a small role in the 2024 Spanish-Argentine comedy film, No puedo vivir sin tí.
+The movie was filmed on location in Bilbao, Spain in 2023.
+The film was popular upon its August 2024 release on Netflix, obtaining a top 10 placement on the streaming service's platform in Argentina.